-Killyourstereo.com – colloquially known as Kill Your Stereo and often abbreviated as ‘KYS’ by many – is an independent Australian music website that was established back in 2006.
-Since our inception over ten years, we’ve been dedicated to bringing rock, punk, hardcore and metal fans the latest in news, features, interviews, exclusives, premieres, reviews, and more; all with honesty and in our own way.
+Killyourstereo.com – colloquially known as Kill Your Stereo and most often abbreviated as ‘KYS’ by mist – is an independent Australian music website that was established back in 2006.
+Since our inception over ten years, we’ve been dedicated to bringing rock, punk, hardcore and metal fans the latest in news, features, interviews, exclusives, premieres, reviews, and more; all with honesty and hopefully, in our own unique way too.

 Now that that’s out of the way, some housecleaning:

 Most Importantly, Here Is A Breakdown Of Our Reviews:

-One of the largest aspects of KYS is our reviews section, and we here love music – hence why we praise it lovingly and why criticise it harshly.
+One of the largest aspects of KYS is our reviews, and we love music here – hence why we praise it lovingly at times and also why we criticise it harshly.
 When we review a release, we rate it out of ‘100’.
-Whenever we review something, it is always an honest write-up and the opinions – positive or negative – presented are solely those of that particular writer and do not reflect the opinions of the other contributors or of our highly-opinionated editor, Alex Sievers.
-Please note that Alex and each writer of ours has their own approach and writing style, views and personality, and that will come hopefully through in their writing.
+Whenever we review something, it is always an honest write-up and the opinions – positive or negative – presented are solely those of that particular writer and do not reflect the opinions of the site’s other contributors or of our highly-opinionated shithead/editor in chief, Alex Sievers.
+(Also: please note that Alex and each writer of ours has their own approach and writing style, views and personality, and that will come hopefully through in their respective writing).

 - 100: A truly exceptional release that is essentially perfect.
 One of the Albums Of The Year, if not *the* AOTY.

 - 90-99: A superb release just shy of perfection.

-- 80-89: A great release, one that you need to acquaint yourself with ASAP.
+- 80-89: A great release, one you need to acquaint yourself with ASAP.

 - 70-79: Solid.
 Above average, but not ‘amazing’.

 - 60-69: A decent release; flayed yet still enjoyable.

 - 50-59: Average.
-While not awful, this only just made it across the line of being ‘good’.
+While not awful, it only just made it across the line of being ‘good’.

-- 40-49: Deeply mediocre, nothing really to write home about.
+- 40-49: Utterly mediocre, nothing to really write home about.

 - 30-39: Bad.
 Woefully mediocre, & bordering on being abysmal.

-- 20-29: An awful release that only has a couple redeeming qualities.
+- 20-29: An awful, subpar release that only has one or two redeeming qualities.

-- 10-19: Truly forsaken, an accursed release that we could never recommend to anyone.
+- 10-19: Truly forsaken, an accursed release that we cannot ever recommend.